Aman Gandhi (actor)

-Aman Gandhi is an Indian television actor, best known for playing Daksh Munshi in Naagin 3 (2018) and Ayushmaan "Ayush" Chopra in Bhagya Lakshmi (2021–2025).
+Aman Gandhi is an Indian television actor, best known for his roles in Naagin 3, Bhagya Lakshmi and Kyunki Saas Bhi Kabhi Bahu Thi 2 and its spin-off, Kyunki Rishton Ke Bhi Roop Badalte Hain.
+He is contestant on Bigg Boss season 20.

-Life and career
+Early life

 Gandhi is a native of Delhi.
 He shifted to Mumbai in October 2015.
 Following his graduation, he was initially working at a global automobile company as an assistant manager, but left his job to pursue his acting dreams.

+Personal life

+In 2025, Gandhi's onscreen sister from Kyunki.. portrayed by Shagun Sharma revealed that they are dating each other much before joining the show.

+Career

 He made his debut with a dancing role in D4 - Get Up and Dance (2016).
 He then did cameo roles in Pyaar Tune Kya Kiya, Kuch Rang Pyar Ke Aise Bhi, Sasural Simar Ka, Gudiya Hamari Sabhi Pe Bhari and Kundali Bhagya.

 Gandhi's first major role came as Daksh Munshi, one of the antagonists, in Naagin 3 (2018).
 He subsequently played Veer Singh Chauhan in Daayan (2018–19) and Shikhar Shastri in Prem Bandhan (2021).
 From August 2021 to June 2025, he rose to prominence playing Ayushmaan "Ayush" Chopra in Bhagya Lakshmi.

-In November 2023, he appeared alongside actress Munira Kudrati (who plays his love interest in Bhagya Lakshmi) in Sneha Bhattacharya's music video, Mangalvaar.
+Since July 2025, he is seen playing a second generation lead, Hrithik Virani, in iconic Kyunki Saas Bhi Kabhi Bahu Thi 2.
+From March to August 2026 he reprised his role in its spin-off, Kyunki Rishton Ke Bhi Roop Badalte Hain.

+Since September 2026, he is seen as a contestant in Colors's reality series Bigg Boss season 20.